caovd/det-fastfold-inference/README.md

   resource_pool: A100
 ```

-You can change the number of GPUs and the resource pool, ex., A100 or V100, etc,  dedicated to the Jupyter Notebook by adjusting "slots" parameter.
+You can change the number of GPUs and the resource pool, ex., A100 or V100, etc,  dedicated to the Jupyter Notebook by adjusting "slots" and "resource pool" parameter sections.

 Note: Users can define an environment variable inside notebook.yaml, ex., "PYTORCH_CUDA_ALLOC_CONF=max_split_size_mb:15000" which is used to inference extremely long sequences.